sparkflows/sparkflows-docs/docs/user-guide/connectors/jdbc.rst

 JDBC Processor Configuration
 ----------------------------

 Below are the configuration details of the JDBC Processor.
-It uses the provided user credentials for reading from the MySQL database.
-On clicking on `Refresh Schema`, Fire gets the schema of the table from MySQL and populates the entries.
+It uses the provided user credentials for reading from the PostgreSQL database.
+On clicking on `Refresh Schema`, Fire gets the schema of the table from PostgreSQL and populates the entries.

 .. figure:: ../../_assets/user-guide/jdbc_config.PNG
    :alt: JDBC Processor Dialog
    :width: 60%

-Results of reading from PostgresSQL Table
+Results of reading from PostgreSQL Table
 ------------------------------------

-The following screenshot displays schema of the table from the MySQL table by Fire.
+The following screenshot displays schema of the table from the PostgreSQL table by Fire.

 .. figure:: ../../_assets/user-guide/jdbc_output.PNG
    :alt: JDBC Get Schema